 TCS, second-largest exporter Infosys and No. 3 Wipro Ltd have in the past year increased their focus on high-margin digital and cloud computing services, as competition and pricing pressure on routine IT services dented growth.

 The measure passed last month by the US Congress doubled the cost of sponsoring workers under short-term H-1B and L1 visas, and spurred concerns of future curbs on IT work sent overseas by US companies before the U.S. presidential election.

 "The higher visa fee is one of the headwinds...but they can expect to recoup some of the costs through contract re-negotiations and the stronger dollar," said Aneesh Srivastava, chief investment officer at IDBI Federal Life Insurance.

-The IT industry lobby group, the National Association of Software and Service Companies (Nasscom), estimates local IT firms would incur an extra $400 million a year in costs due to the spike in visa fees.
+IT industry lobby group Nasscom estimates local IT firms would incur an extra $400 million a year in costs due to the spike in visa fees.

 "These companies know that with digital services you can cut down the number of people that need to work out of client locations and that visa costs do not pose a long-term threat," said Srivastava, whose funds own Infosys and TCS shares.